Telehealth from pre-pandemic to now

 What's one of the best things about CMS providing more telehealth options?

-Private payers followed suit and saw spikes in telehealth usage.
+As CMS policies changed, private payers followed suit and saw spikes in telehealth usage.

 All of the national private payers who participated in a Center for Connected Health Policy analysis voluntarily expanded telehealth coverage for their commercial health plans during the worldwide health emergency.